Lacrymology/states/denyhosts/doc/metrics.rst

 denyhosts.blocked
 ~~~~~~~~~~~~~~~~~

-The number of hosts has been blocked by DenyHosts.
+The number of hosts has been blocked by :doc:`/denyhosts/doc/index`.